Healthcare-Robotics/bodies-at-rest/README.md

 Video: https://www.youtube.com/watch?v=UHBqw0BYWEw

-PressurePose synthetic dataset: Make a new folder, `~/data_BR/synth`, and put the 6 folders (42 files) from the link below in there.
-For a quick start up, only download the two files in the `quick_test` folder, which is 3K images instead of 184K.
+PressurePose synthetic dataset: Make a new folder, `~/bodies-at-rest/data_BR/synth`, and put the 6 folders (42 files) from the link below in there.
+For a quick start up, only download the two files in the `quick_test` folder, which is 3K images (500 MB) instead of 184K (10 GB).
 `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IAPI0X`

-PressurePose real dataset: Make a new folder, `~/data_BR/real`, and put the 20 folders (20 participants, 60 files) from the link below in there.
-For a quick start up, only download the three files in the `S103.zip` folder, which represents a single participant.
+PressurePose real dataset: Make a new folder, `~/bodies-at-rest/data_BR/real`, and put the 20 folders (20 participants, 60 files) from the link below in there.
+For a quick start up, only download the three files in the `S103` folder, which represents a single participant (also 500 MB instead of 10 GB).
 `https://dataverse.harvard.edu/privateurl.xhtml?token=ff56e65e-5f47-4cb8-adc9-af5e1e5dc983 `

-Clone this repository into your `~/git/` folder to get started with inspecting PressurePose and training PressureNet.
+Clone this repository to get started with inspecting PressurePose and training PressureNet.

 <p align="center">
   <img width="110%" src="https://github.com/henryclever/bodies-at-rest/blob/master/docs/figures/git_break1.JPG?raw=true" alt="None"/>